 You are entitled to an RPL and appropriate aircraft category and class ratings.
-You have until 31 August 2018 to convert your old licence to a Part 61 licence.

 The privileges of an RPL are broader than those of the SPL plus GFPT, which is why pilots need to complete a Part 61 aircraft rating flight review before they exercise the privileges of the RPL.
 This requirement also replaces the 15 hours and 90 day recent experience and dual flight check rules in the old regulations.

 To obtain your new Part 61 licence, you need to complete the Part 61 licence transition process.
 Pilots are encouraged to complete their Part 61 flight review prior to completing the transition process, although this is not essential.
 In any case, the need to complete the flight review applies regardless of whether you hold the new licence or are still using your old CAR Part 5 SPL.

 - What are the new responsibilities of the RPL compared to the SPL plus GFPT?

 If you are transferring across to an RPL you need to be aware of additional responsibilities including making decisions about your own flights (for example flight planning, go and no-go decisions and fuel planning), ensuring your aircraft is airworthy prior to flight and reporting airworthiness and safety issues and occurrences.
 If you already hold a flight radiotelephone operator licence you will be granted the flight radio endorsement under your new RPL licence.